Early Years

 In Early Years we have two classes (Gold Class and Silver Class), who work and play together.

-Gold Class is a Reception class of incredible children led by Mrs McLeish and Silver Class is a Reception class of equally incredible children led by Ms Proctor and Mrs Ward.
-We have a great team of teaching assistants in Early Years: Ms Smart, Ms English and Ms Grant.
+Gold Class is a Reception class of incredible children led by Mrs McLeish and Silver Class is a Reception class of equally incredible children led by Ms Proctor and Ms Del Corso.
+We have a great team of teaching assistants in Early Years: Ms Joyce, Ms Kate, Miss Whiting and Mrs Wojciechowska.
 We work hard together to build a happy and engaging learning environment for everybody to thrive in and to have the best possible start to their exciting school learning journey.

 Please make sure to bring book bags, reading records and books into school every day to get into good habits when they begin their group reading sessions.
 They are also a handy way to bring home letters and wonderful creations from our busy learning time!